 Warm them, slice them transversely and dress them with butter, hazelnut paste, fresh fruits, or use it as toast topped with avocado, egg, or chicken salad.
 Possibilities are endless.

 In search of delicious and easy-to-make lectin-free hamburger buns, or dinner rolls, that are also nut-free, dairy-free, and gluten-free?
 Search no more.
-In fact, this is what I call a multi-purpose dough is versatile; you can make flatbread, pita bread, or pizza crust.
+This is what I call a multi-purpose dough is versatile; you can make flatbread, pita bread, or pizza crust.
 Some readers even made a loaf out of it.